LukasCec/gamestudio_next_js/README.md

-# Project Title: GameStudio - Next.js Implementation
+# GameStudio - Next.js Implementation

 This project is a Next.js implementation of the GameStudio game server.
 It is a web-based application that allows users to play various games and interact with each other.